-Does your business participate in Demand Response Programs?
+If your building doesn’t participate in Demand Response your missing out!!!

 According to s survey on Statista.com , in 2020, there were a total of 11.7 million customers enrolled in demand response electricity programs in the United States.

 Demand Response (DR) is the act of reducing energy consumption from the grid under the direction of an energy supplier.
 If you are a large corporation with multiple buildings and many locations, demand response is a viable way to use less energy and get paid to conserve.